top of page

 • Incomplete applications and/or applications received after the deadline.

-• Outside the Box Grants – Grants are for one year of support.
-At the end of the award you may apply for additional funding the next grant cycle.
-Each funded grant will be awarded up to $50,000.
+Outside the Box Grant – Grants are for one year of support.
+At the end of the award, researchers may apply for additional funding in the next grant cycle through a Fellow, Independent Investigator or Consortium Grant, as appropriate.
+Each grant will be awarded $50,000 for one year.

 Please note that not all grants are awarded in full.
 Award amounts are determined by a competitive peer-review process and scores received.